YingCGooi/Ruby-Object-Oriented-Programming-Exercises/5_slightly_larger_oo_programs/oo_ttt_readme.md

 # => 3
 ```

-The ampersand `&` is a safe navigation operator, to avoid methods being called on in case of a `nil` return value.
+The `&.` is a safe navigation operator, and its purpose is to avoid methods being called on in case of a `nil` return value.

 #### Final AI logic